josebruno2020/josebruno2020/README.md

 ### Hi there, I'm JB, a tech lover 👋

-- 🔭 I’m currently working with php and javascript languages.
+- 🔭 I’m currently working with php and typescript languages.

 <div align="center">
   <a href="https://github.com/josebruno2020">